retpolanne/jakh.github.io/_posts/2022-09-09-wannabe-kernel-dev-entry-1.markdown

 ## More resources

 Kernel Documentation, which is extensive.
 Here's a doc on how to contribute to the kernel: [HOWTO](https://www.kernel.org/doc/html/v4.16/process/howto.html)

-LWN.net, where you can find news from the source: [LWN](https://lwn.net) Kernel Newbies Project: [Kernel Newbies](https://kernelnewbies.org) FLUSP - FLOSS at USP: [FLUSP](https://flusp.ime.usp.br) Linux Foundation Training on Linux Kernel Development: [Linux Foundation](https://training.linuxfoundation.org/training/a-beginners-guide-to-linux-kernel-development-lfd103/)
+LWN.net, where you can find news from the source: [LWN](https://lwn.net)

+Kernel Newbies Project: [Kernel Newbies](https://kernelnewbies.org)

+FLUSP - FLOSS at USP: [FLUSP](https://flusp.ime.usp.br)

+Linux Foundation Training on Linux Kernel Development: [Linux Foundation](https://training.linuxfoundation.org/training/a-beginners-guide-to-linux-kernel-development-lfd103/)

 Linux Device Drivers book [LDD3](https://lwn.net/Kernel/LDD3/)

+Special thanks to @isinyaaa for reviewing this text and giving me a bunch of tips.